Zadigo/nuxt-ganalytics/README.md

 ```
 The example above will send a `login` event with the parameter `method: 'Google'` when the button is clicked.

 Sending events can be debounced.
-This can be done by passing the `debounce` option to the `useAnalyticsEvent` composable.
+This can be done by passing the `debounce` option to the `NuxtAnalytics` component.

 ```vue
 <template>